microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/smart-assist-bot/README.md

 2. [Download the source code](https://docs.microsoft.com/en-us/azure/bot-service/abs-quickstart?view=azure-bot-service-4.0#download-code).
 3. Once your bot source code is generated, make the changes given below.
     * Copy the folder [SmartAssist](SmartAssistBot/SmartAssist) into the `<Bot name>` folder.
-    * Add appsettings for Dynamics and LUIS connections similar to [appsettings.json](SmartAssistBot/appsettings.json) file.
+    * Add the required values for connecting to your Dynamics 365 organization and LUIS as shown in [appsettings.json](SmartAssistBot/appsettings.json) file.
-    * Add a package reference to adaptive cards in the .csproj file similar to [CoreBot.csproj](SmartAssistBot/CoreBot.csproj) file.
+    * Add a package reference to adaptive cards in the `.csproj` file similar to [CoreBot.csproj](SmartAssistBot/CoreBot.csproj) file.
     * Register Smart assist bot and other operations in `ConfigureServices()` in [Startup.cs](SmartAssistBot/Startup.cs) file.
 4. Fill the values in [appsettings.json](SmartAssistBot/appsettings.json) file.

-    There are 3 primary sections in appsettings.json that you will have to fill correctly for this sample code to work -
+    There are 3 primary sections in `appsettings.json` file that you will have to fill correctly for this sample code to work -
       - **Bot settings**<br />
         `MicrosoftAppId` and `MicrosoftAppPassword` are already available to you from the downloaded source code of the bot
       - **LUIS settings**<br />
-        Follow [these instructions](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-v4-luis?view=azure-bot-service-4.0&tabs=csharp) to add LUIS to your bot.
+        Follow the instructions mentioned in topic [Add natural language understanding to your bot](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-v4-luis?view=azure-bot-service-4.0&tabs=csharp) to add LUIS to your bot.
       - Once you have created a LUIS app, see [this section](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-v4-luis?view=azure-bot-service-4.0&tabs=csharp#retrieve-application-information-from-the-luisai-portal) to get `LuisAppId`, `LuisAPIKey` and `LuiAPIHostName`.
       - **CDS connection settings**<br />
         You will first need to create an application user in CDS using which you can interact with it.
-Follow the steps given [here](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/build-web-applications-server-server-s2s-authentication).
+Follow the steps mentioned in the PowerApps topic [Build web applications using Server-to-Server(S2S) authentication](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/build-web-applications-server-server-s2s-authentication).
       * `DynamicsAppId` and `DynamicsAppSecret` are the application Id and client secret of the Azure Active Directory app that you have created in the previous step.

 5. Publish the code and test the bot.